 Social and Community Effects

 WSDOT studies the effect of transportation projects on the communities they travel through.
 The analysis includes impacts to disadvantaged communities, written as an Environmental Justice analysis for EA and EIS level projects, and a description of other social and community effects.
-Focus your analysis on
+All EJ Discipline Reports must be reviewed by the WSDOT Office of Equal Opportunity.
+Focus your analysis on:

 - 12-Step Social and Community Effects analysis process (pdf 91 kb)